HeadshotAlexander Reelsen

 First you should install xcode.
 You can install it from the command line, but as far as I know, there is no drawback to install it from the app store either.

-After this it is easy to install brew first and cask second. which can be done via brew install brew-cask
+After this it is easy to install brew first and cask second. which can be done via brew install brew-cask.
+You can search for applications using brew search or brew cask search.

 Install applications